Understanding Repentance in Prayer

 Below is a brief outline that will hopefully help you approach prayer in a way that will change your life.

-Our words to Him come from our imperfect perceptions and hearing what He has to say to us first allows us to receive perfect instruction from the ultimate architect of creation.
-While God absolutely loves to hear our every thought, feeling, and concern, we are reminded that it is far better to first listen for His loving voice, rather than beginning our prayers with a list of requests and demands.
+Hearing what He has to say to us first allows us to receive instruction from the ultimate architect of creation.
+While God absolutely loves to hear our concerns, we are reminded that it is better to listen for His loving voice.
+Rather than beginning our prayers with a list of requests and demands, we listen for Him first

 Repentance of our sinful nature, rather than only one sin